MarcosLopezC/MarcosLopezC.github.io/src/blog/2023-07-14_how_to_use_tar_in_linux/index.md

 Tar, short for _tape archive_, is an archive format commonly used in Linux for bundling and organizing files and directories.
+In this article, I'll go over the basics needed to get started using this utility.

 ## About the Tar Format